felipecastrillon/GoogleCloudGenAgent/README.md

 [Create a service account key](https://cloud.google.com/iam/docs/keys-create-delete#creating) which automatically downloads a json file with your key:

-Edit src/config.py to include your GCP project:
+Next, edit src/config.py to include your GCP project:
 ```
 PROJECT = <PROJECT_ID>
 ```